exasol/cloud-storage-extension/docs/system_requirements.md

 ### Goal

-The EKC main goal is to provide a plug-in for transferring data from Amazon Kinesis directly to the Exasol database.
+The EKC main goal is to provide a UDF for transferring data from Amazon Kinesis directly to the Exasol database.

 ### Quality Goals